Best Trailer Hitch Locks: Deter Thieves and Protect Your Possessions

 Why Trust Us

 This universal coupler lock is designed to fit any type of trailer hitch easily and securely.
-That includes all 1-7/8", 2", and 2-5/16" trailer couplers.
+That includes all 1 and 7/8", 2", and 2 and 5/16" trailer couplers.
 Plus, its bright red finish makes it stand out, discouraging thieves from getting near your cargo.
 Another benefit is the lock is corrosion-resistant against rust, so leaving it outdoors in the elements won’t harm its locking mechanism.